svetarybalkina/timer/README.md

 when task from the list finishes.

 Mute notification is tasted and able for Linux Mint Mate and Windows 10.
 Didn't work for Linux Mint Cinnamon, Xubuntu.
+Now it works from console.

+To run:
+1. clone repository with "git clone https://github.com/svetarybalkina/timer.git".
+2. run from consisting folder in console "ruby timer.rb".